cloud-carbon-footprint/cloud-carbon-coefficients/README.md

 before they're committed.
 This avoids committing all the metadata that changes on each run.
 See the [`nbdev` Git hooks docs](https://nbdev.fast.ai/cli.html#Git-hooks) for more details.

+Cleaning the notebook before commit can be done with `nbdev_clean_nbs`.
+Installing the Git hooks using `nbdev_install_git_hooks` will do this automatically on commit.